LeoVasanko/uarite/README.md

 # User-Agent parsed Right

 User-Agent parsing in Python has a long lineage. ua-parser is the official Python implementation of the ua-parser project, built around uap-core: the regex database extracted from BrowserScope's original parser and shared by implementations in many languages. user-agents wraps ua-parser with higher-level device and capability detection but its last release was in 2020. user-agent-parser is a separate implementation first released in 2022 and substantially updated in 2026, taking its own approach rather than building on uap-core.
-None of the three has further dependencies, but the regex databases weigh something: ua-parser and user-agents each install about half a megabyte, user-agent-parser at 166 kB.
+None of the three has further dependencies, but the regex databases weigh something: ua-parser and user-agents each install about half a megabyte, while user-agent-parser installs at 166 kB.
 We are merely 29 kB and yet perform better especially with the new crawlers of the AI boom.

 This module is another take on the same problem: a small, dependency-free, compact pure-Python parser.
 It returns structured classifications, but also the thing most applications eventually need: **a short human-readable pretty description**.